zhouyl/flowblade/docs/components/navigation/steps.md

 # Steps

 Display step-by-step progress indicator for multi-step processes like forms, wizards, and workflows.
+Steps provides a flexible way to display progress with support for various orientations and variants.

 ## Basic Usage